 We advise you make a start on the application when you’re sure you’re eligible for this fund and have a clear plan in place for the next stages of your career.

-The next deadline for the Momentum Music Fund is Tuesday 29 May at 6pm.
-We aim to communicate back to all applicants with a decision within 8 weeks.
+We run quarterly deadlines (see below) and aim to communicate back to all applicants with a decision within 8 weeks of a deadline.

 How much can artists and bands apply for?